behu-kea/dat20-classes/week-9/sessions.md

+## Exercise - 40 min

+Study this code in groups of 2 or 3: https://github.com/behu-kea/notes-example/

+Figure out:

+- How is the controller structured?
+- What endpoints are there and what do those endpoint do?
+- How does the template work?
+- How is the session used?

+Answer these questions:

+- What type is the notes?
+- How are the individual notes saved in the session
+- We are not sending any data from the controller to the view.
+How are we rendering the notes?
+- When clicking the `Add Note` button a new note is saved in the session.
+But how does that work?

-## Exercise time!
+## Exercise time - rest of class

-Lav den sådan at det hele handler om vejret!
-Men bare med de forksellige niveauer.

-- Så et er at de får en random by.
-- Derefter kan brugeren gemme den by han er i.
-- Derefter gemme en liste af byer.
-Derefter finde vejret for de byer.

-Lets create a website where users can
+Lets create a website where users can see the weather for different cities!
+It will work by the user adding a list of cities and then for each city the user can see the weather.

 ### Save random city - level 1

-Lets create a website where users can see the weather for different cities!
+In the first step we will just assing a random city to a user and then show that city to the user at a different endpoint